COM 102 Introduction to News Writing 3 Credits

 Note: This course is crosslisted as GND 318.
 Students may not get credit for both COM 318 and GND 318.

-COM 322 Argumentation and Debate 3 Credits
+COM 322 Argumentation and Advocacy 3 Credits

 Investigates the theory and practice of speech communication that seeks to persuade by inferential argumentation.
 Concentrates on theories, practices, and research in argumentation and debate, blended with speaking experience in analyzing and advocating controversial topics.